Winnykinyumu/Aviation-Accidents-Analysis-using-Pandas/README.md

 # Aviation Accident Analysis

 ## Project Overview
-This analysis involves determining aircrafts which are of low risk so as to guide an organization in purchasing and operating airplanes for commercial and private enterprises.
+This analysis aims to identify low-risk aircraft based on accident incidents to guide an organization's decision on purchasing and operating airplanes for both commercial and private enterprises.

 ## Data Source
 The data used for this analysis was from [kaggle dataset](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses).